You put in the miles, pushed your body to the limits, ran the race and missed your goal. What?? How did this happen?

-I have created this course to give you the tactics, the skills, and the resources to be able to do the same.
+I have created this course to give you the tactics, the skills, and the resources to do the same.
 That voice is never going to completely go away, but I can give you everything you need to learn how to handle it.

 You are never going to reach those big dreams without some mental training.
 I would be honored to be the one to take the journey with you and help you.

 "Mile 20 Mental Training course was a game changer for me.
 After only 12 weeks I am a more focused athlete, I feel calm and prepared going into races, I am able to control self talk, my ability to push through pain is better and my times have improved significantly.
 Prior to taking the course I trained very hard but never addressed the mental side of running.
 In my recent marathon, the last six miles were my fastest of the race, I finished strong and got a BQ pb.
 Mile 20 Mental Training is amazing! "